Hope Aldrich Rockefeller

 Hope Aldrich Rockefeller (born May 17, 1938) is a retired American newspaper publisher and businesswoman.

-Rockefeller was born on May 17, 1938, the eldest daughter of philanthropist John Davison Rockefeller III and his wife Blanchette Ferry Hooker.
-She is a great-granddaughter of John D. Rockefeller.
-Her paternal grandparents were John D. Rockefeller, Jr. and Abby Aldrich Rockefeller and her maternal grandfather was Elon Huntington Hooker.
+Rockefeller was born on May 17, 1938, the second daughter of philanthropist John Davison Rockefeller III and his wife Blanchette Ferry Hooker.
+Her paternal grandparents were John Davison Rockefeller Jr. and Abby Aldrich Rockefeller and her maternal grandfather was Elon Huntington Hooker.

 Early life and career

 She grew up in New York City and Mount Pleasant, New York.
-Hope pursued a career in journalism and has worked for Long Island's Newsday, Beijing's China Daily, New York's The Village Voice, and the Washington Monthly.
+Hope pursued a career in journalism and has worked for Long Island's Newsday, Beijing's China Daily, New York City's The Village Voice, and the Washington Monthly.
 In 1978, she joined Santa Fe Reporter in Santa Fe, New Mexico to work for Richard McCord as a news reporter.
 In 1988, she acquired the newspaper from him, and became a publisher.

-Private
+Personal life

 Rockefeller married John Spencer (born February 3, 1930) on July 5, 1959, in Irvington, New York.
-They resided in Santa Fe, New Mexico were she published her weekly newspaper until their divorce.
+They resided in Santa Fe, New Mexico where she published her weekly newspaper until their divorce.
 They had three sons;